mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 maintain seed lists at an application level.

 This specification builds on the `Connection String`_ specification.
-It adds a new protocol schema and modifies how the `Host Information`_ is interpreted.
+It adds a new protocol scheme and modifies how the `Host Information`_ is interpreted.

 .. _`Connection String`: ../connection-string/connection-string-spec.rst
 .. _`Host Information`: ../connection-string/connection-string-spec.rst#host-information